rajko-horvat/OpenCiv1/README.md

 ## About this repository
-<p>This is a rewrite of Civilization 1 Game designed by Sid Meier and Bruce Shelley in year 1991.</p>
+<p>This is an Open source rewrite of Civilization 1 Game designed by Sid Meier and Bruce Shelley in year 1991.</p>
 <p>The game logic is <b>Based on original DOS CIV I version 475.05</b> disassembly.</p>
 <p>The game is still very popular and easy to play.
 But the obsoletness of DOS or Windows 16-bit platform
 and the bugs that have never been fixed are hindering the popularity of the game.<p>
 <p>The news, discussions about this project and releases are published regularly on <a href="https://forums.civfanatics.com/threads/rewrite-of-civilization-1-source-code-openciv1-project.682623/" target="_blank">Civilization Fanatics Forum page</a></p>

 ## Copyright considerations
-<p><b>The available code is not a full working copy of the game.</b> <b>To run Open Civilization 1 you are legally required to own your own copy of the Civilization game.</b>
+<p><b>The available code is not a full working copy of the game.</b> <b>To run OpenCiv1 you are legally required to own your own copy of the Civilization game.</b>
 This is the reason that game files are not included (sounds, images and text) as they are copyrighted.</p>

 <p>The part of the game assembly code is emulated with Virtual CPU, and the rest of the code has been rewritten from scratch